• THEN & THERE

 • Open ended exercises and invitations to generate personal and collective enquiries into the political dimensions of identity with Jose Funnell

-All participating artists have also been invited to use the rehearsal space to play, develop new work and rest.
-Collectively we will reflect on their needs as performance artists to imagine what a dedicated queer studio would look like in the future.
+• Collectively Reflecting on the needs of performance artists to imagine what a dedicated queer studio would look like in the future.